View-my-Git-Lab-krafi/unsplash-wallpaper-changer-for-linux/README.md

 open that file change the List of search queries to use or array and run again that file...

-### Resolution are not correct?
+### Wallpaper resolution are not correct?

 you can find this line at the top of the script

 ```
 monitor_resolution="1920x1080"
 ```
-modify that 1920x1080 to another value...
+modify that 1920x1080 to another value... and run

 Don't know your monitor resolution?